/

 Phishing 2FA codes

-The most popular way of being sending embarrassing or sensitive content, such as messages suggesting someone’s photos have been revealed somewhere online.
+The most popular way of sending embarrassing or sensitive content, such as messages suggesting someone’s photos have been revealed somewhere online,.

-The below illustration explains exactly how the 2FA token/code can be stolen along with username and password.
-The left part, depicted in blue, illustrates the target users actions on the fake login page and the right part, depicted in grey, shows how the hacker is able to phish both login credentials and as well as SMS 2FA code.
+The below illustration explains exactly how the 2FA token/code can be stolen, along with the username and password.
+The left part, depicted in blue, illustrates the target user’s actions on the fake login page and the right part, depicted in grey, shows how the hacker is able to phish both login credentials as well as the SMS 2FA code.

-He then enters his login credentials along with 2FA code that he received on his registered mobile number upon entering valid login details.
-However little did he know that he has been interacting with a highly deceptive fake login page of Google.
+He then enters his login credentials along with the 2FA code that he received on his registered mobile number upon entering valid login details.
+However, little did he know that he had been interacting with a highly deceptive fake Google login page.

-Behind the scenes, the hacker captures the victim’s login information from the fake login page whilst simultaneously entering it into the real Google login page.
+Behind the scenes, the hacker captures the victim’s login information from the fake login page while simultaneously entering it into the real Google login page.

-However the hackers are smart enough to use automation tools like selenium, that automates the login tasks without requiring any interventions by the hacker itself, thus successfully bypassing the two-factor authentication.
+However the hackers are smart enough to use automation tools like Selenium that automate the login tasks without requiring any interventions by the hacker itself, thus successfully bypassing two-factor authentication.

 The hacking process doesn’t stop here.

-If somehow the target smells the hacking attack or at some point realizes he’d been hacked, he will immediately change his login credentials and block the access road for the hacker.
+If somehow the target smells the hacking attack or, at some point, realizes he’s been hacked, he will immediately change his login credentials and block the access road for the hacker.

 To prevent this, the hacker sets up a third-party app password that allows persistent access to the victim’s account, which doesn’t require any additional two-factor authentication when accessing it.